kgateway-dev/kgateway/docs/content/reference/cli/glooctl_edit_virtualservice_ratelimit.md

 ### Synopsis

 Let gloo know the location of the rate limit server.
-This is a Gloo Edge Enterprise feature.
+This is a Gloo Enterprise feature.

 ### Options